Frameright/react-image-display-control/docs/explanation/attributes.md

 component will read it:

 * in order to determine if the child is an `img`-like child,
-* in order to fetch and parse the image's metadata containing the Image Regions.
+* in order to parse the image's metadata containing the Image Regions.

 > **NOTE**: if the `src=` attribute points to another domain as the one hosting
 > the page, make sure that the server hosting the image allows